Koukyosyumei/MyCompiler/README.md

-# Haleidoscope
+# MyCompilier

 This project implements a compiler that translates code from a simple language into LLVM IR.
+This project is inspiered by [Kaleidoscope](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html).

 What it does: